k-kowalski/SpellFire/README.md

 System that lets you chime into World of Warcraft inner mechanisms and command game using programming language.

-Right now only supported WoW verison is **3.3.5a (build 12340)**, however structure of the project should easily let you adapt to other version.
+Right now only supported WoW version is **3.3.5a (build 12340)**, however structure of the project should easily let you adapt to other version.

 Project goal is to provide clean and maintainable API of a game instrumentation.